growth modelling is a research project that attempts to understand

 - Membership Model.
 Extension of the limited enthusiasm model to include the differences between church attendance and membership.
 Delays in joining and leaving a church cause attendance to run ahead of membership in a growing church, but run behind it in a declining church.
 This difference can be used as an indicator of future growth or decline, or of strictness in the church.
 Model, Results.

 - Effective Believers Model.
 An extension to the limited enthusiasm model where effectiveness depends on the production of spiritual activity.
 Explains the dynamics of how dying churches can be turned to living and growing ones through enthusiasts engaging in activities that bring spiritual life.
 Model started as a student project.
 Model, Results, blog post.

 - Church Planting.
 Extension of the limited enthusiasm model to include church planting strategies .
 Shows that growth in new churches can burn out due to a lack of enthusiasts rather than a lack of places to plant.
 The Migration model is a subset of this model.
 Model started as a student project.
 Migration Model, Migration Results.

 The core models are published in peer reviewed journals and conferences in mathematics, sociology and system dynamics.

-Models that are currently being developed will have their details added to the website as results are subject to peer review.

 Models are built mainly using mathematics, or the System Dynamics methodology.
 This powerpoint presentation shows how System Dynamics is used to build a simple church growth model.
 (Also as a PDF).